nottaro/littleroot/content/Articles/16-05-2023-a-few-books-i-recommend-reading.md

 ## Lost Stars, by Claudia Grey

 This is a Star Wars book, with a mature writing style.
 The book follows an Imperial recruit who becomes disillusioned with the Empire and its methods.
 It provides another side to the story, and is a very good read.

+## The Alchemyst Series, a.k.a. the Secrets of Nicholas Flamel, by Michael Scott

+This represents cultural mythology and legends in a new form, and is a brilliant series.
+There's so much mystery and lore, and the author does a great job of portraying mythological figures from different cultures.

+## The Dandeli